If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Heart rate, blood pressure, rate pressure product, and RPE scales should be utilized with these individuals.

 - Aerobic exercise is a must

-- People should accumulate 40 – 60 minutes of low-intensity aerobics as many days of the week as possible
+- People should accumulate 40 – 60 minutes of low-intensity aerobics as many days a week as possible.

 - Use 10-minute warm-up and cool-down protocols

 - Resistance training is highly recommended

 - The resistance training should use closed-chain, bodyweight movements with just one set and 15 – 20 reps.

 - Circuits are a good idea for training